An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

+Although the reported issue by SpotBugs exists in the studied function, this is not the reason for the actual reported bug (the fix is shown in fig \ref{fig:lang-58}) and SpotBugs is reporting low severity since this bug pattern is defined to have a low severity generally by SpotBugs.

-Conversely, there is a Major bug in the \verb|accumulo-209_397f86f6| project regarding the multi-byte character encoding \footnote{\url{https://github.com/bugs-dot-jar/accumulo/tree/bugs-dot-jar_ACCUMULO-209_397f86f6}}, and the SpotBugs reported a \verb|DM_DEFAULT_ENCODING| as the issue type in \verb|I18N| category with the following description:
+Another example is \verb|accumulo-209_397f86f6| project with Major bug with the multi-byte character encoding issue\footnote{\url{https://github.com/bugs-dot-jar/accumulo/tree/bugs-dot-jar_ACCUMULO-209_397f86f6}} (part of the patch is shown in fig \ref{fig:accumulo-209}), and the SpotBugs reported a \verb|DM_DEFAULT_ENCODING| as the issue type in \verb|I18N| category with the following description:

 ``Found a call to a method which will perform a byte to String (or String to byte) conversion, and will assume that the default platform encoding is suitable."